dbu9/sciencechronicle.org/content/en/news/health-benefits-safety-dried-fruits-study-insights/index.md

 **SD:** Thank you for sharing your insights and contributing to a deeper understanding of the nutritional value of dried fruits.

 **Authors:** Thank you for the opportunity to discuss our work.
 We're excited about its potential to positively impact dietary habits and health.

+---

+We also have a very deep inivestigation of health benefits of the berries at this [post]({{< ref exploring-the-world-of-berries-health-benefits-and-popular-varieties-in-north-america >}}).